hellysmile/django-mongo-sessions/README.rst

 will get different expiration time

-every time you change one of this values, ``expireAfterSeconds`` index will be dropped and then will be indexed with ``insureIndex`` again, be careful here
+every time you change one of this values, ``expireAfterSeconds`` index will be dropped and then will be indexed with ``ensureIndex`` again, be careful here

 *it is good way to change expireAfterSeconds only by 1 running instance*